xyrulo/a2/README.md

 7. **Main Function (`main()`):**
    - Handles input file(s) and creates appropriate output files.
    - Calls `create_mnemonics()`, `pass1()`, and `pass2()` in sequence.

+   There was a lot we were unable to finish.
+Those concerns have been address in the SDD, towards the bottom, stating what happened and what we have learned from this experience.